hbctraining/Intro-to-R-with-DGE/lessons/11_DGE_count_normalization.md

     <img src="../img/length_of_gene.png" width="400">

  - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
-Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses
+Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]

-	 > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]
+	 > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"

 While normalization is essential for differential expression analyses, it is also necessary for exploratory data analysis, visualization of data, and whenever you are exploring or comparing counts between or within samples.